 While books and music theory are crucial to the development of any musician, Rocksmith frees up both novice and advanced guitarist alike, to practice and master the techniques of playing the guitar.
 Traditionally, many beginning guitarists give up after a short period, as they find that learning from a songbook requires them to play so slowly (in order to learn what’s on the page) that the process becomes abstract and frustrating, as what they’re playing sounds nothing like the song.
 Riff Repeater retains the pitch of the original song’s audio so to the student’s ears, they still get the satisfaction of playing along with the song, accompanying them in the background, only slower.

 As you can see, it’s an exciting time to learn the guitar!
-Looking for something fun and productive to do over your summer vacation?
+Looking for something fun and productive to do while still learning music?
 Check out Rocksmith 2014!